plstcharles/ssl4rs/README.md

 [PyTorch Lightning](https://pytorchlightning.ai/), and is derived from the [Lightning-Hydra-Template Project](https://github.com/ashleve/lightning-hydra-template).

+The easiest way to use this framework is probably to clone it, add your own code inside its folder structure, modify things as needed, and run your own experiments (derived from defaults/examples).
+You can however also use it as a dependency if you are familiar with how Hydra configuration files are handled.

 ## How to run an experiment

 First, install the framework and its dependencies: